 SSH (Secure Socket Shell) – port 22

-SSH allows you to get remote terminal control from free software like Putty.
+SSH allows you to get remote command line control from ssh client software (like Putty, available both for linux and windows pc).
 By default it is enabled if you added the “ssh” empty file in your SD card after flashing with Raspberry PI OS.
 Otherwise, you need to enable it (raspi-config -> Interfacing Options -> SSH).
+In this case, you have to configure your ssh client (Putty) by using Raspberry PI ip address and setting port to 22.

 SFTP (SSH File Transfer Protocol) – port 22